-The Evolutionary Genetics Group is part of the Centre for Ecological and Evolutionary Studies (CEES).
+The Evolutionary Genetics Group is part of the Groningen Institute for Evolutionary Life Sciences (GELIFES).
 Our group participates in two Bachelor's programmes ("Biology" and "Life Science & Technology"), the Master's programme "Ecology", the Master’s topprogramme "Evolutionary Biology", and a number of national courses for graduate students that are available through the Research School Ecology and Evolution (RSEE).

 New: "The evolution of sex determination" by Leo Beukeboom and Nicolas PerrinThis book

 - Provides a current synthesis of the latest theoretical and empirical research on the evolution of sex determination mechanisms, the first for 30 years

 - Focuses on the evolutionary consequences of sex determination mechanisms, both at the genome level (genome alterations, gene regulation, and sex chromosome evolution) and the organismal level (reproductive modes, behaviour and life history evolution, sexual selection, and speciation)

 - Integrates work on a wide range of taxonomic groups, identifying avenues for future research

 To order the book: Oxford University Press